 - Excessive urination

-Mediastinal lymphoma in dogs can also cause a muffled heart sound which your veterinarian will be able to hear with a stethoscope.
+Mediastinal lymphoma in dogs can also cause a muffled heart sound, which your veterinarian will be able to hear with a stethoscope.

-Extranodal Lymphoma Symptoms
+Signs of Extranodal Lymphoma

+Signs of extranodal lymphoma in dogs will ultimately vary depending on which organ is affected.
 For example, extranodal lymphoma that affects the lungs will often cause respiratory problems to develop.
 Extranodal lymphoma that affects the eyes can lead to blindness.
 When extranodal lymphoma affects the kidneys, it can lead to renal failure.

-The raised bumps can also be found in the dog's mouth, specifically on the gums, lips, or the roof of the mouth.
+The raised bumps may also be found in the dog's mouth, specifically on the gums, lips, or the roof of the mouth.
 It is common for the disease to be mistaken for an allergy for several months before an accurate diagnosis is made.

-Additional symptoms of cutaneous lymphoma include:
+Additional signs of cutaneous lymphoma include:

 - Dry, red, flaky patches of skin